-Item Description Enable full AQ Specifies whether all AQ data range filters are sent to the server for parsing as query validation part of the query to the database, or just the first data range filter.
-This helps mode determine the data to be returned by the query.
+ltem Description Enable full AQ query validation mode Specifies whether all AQ data range filters are sent to the server for parsing as part of the query to the database, or just the first data range filter.
+This helps determine the data to be returned by the query.
 By default this is set to Off, which means that only the first data range filter is sent to the server.
 In the majority of cases, this is sufficient to ensure that the data returned by the data query will be compatible with all data range filters in the report.
 If On, then all data range filters for the query are sent to the server.
 This may be necessary in cases where the data range filters specify very different sets of data.
 Enabling this option will increase the complexity of the data query statement and therefore may slow report performance.
 It is not recommended to enable this option unless it is necessary for the data query.
 Contact Axiom Support if you need assistance determining whether this option should be enabled.
-Refresh Control Specifies whether Axiom query settings are read once at the start of the refresh Sheet between process, or if they are read before running each individual Axiom query. every AQ • By default this is set to Off, which means that all Axiom query settings are read at the start of the refresh process.
-In this scenario, Axiom queries cannot be dependent-meaning, the results of one Axiom query cannot affect the settings for another Axiom query. • If On, then the Control Sheet is calculated after each Axiom guery is run, and the individual query settings are read before each query is run.
+Refresh Control Sheet between Specifies whether Axiom query settings are read once at the start of the refresh process, or if they are read before running each individual Axiom query. every AQ By default this is set to Off, which means that all Axiom query settings are read at the start of the refresh process.
+In this scenario, Axiom queries cannot be dependent-meaning, the results of one Axiom query cannot affect the settings for another Axiom query. • If On , then the Control Sheet is calculated after each Axiom query is run, and the individual query settings are read before each query is run.
 This option allows for dependent queries.
 The results of one query can impact the settings of a subsequent query.
 For example, one of the initial queries might determine the data filter for a subsequent query, or the results might impact whether a subsequent query is active or not.
 The Control Sheet is always refreshed after all Axiom queries have been run, to update all Control Sheet settings before reapplying features such as freeze panes.
-NOTE: You should only enable this option if you have dependent Axiom queries.
+NOTES: You should only enable this option if you have dependent Axiom queries.
 Enabling this option can introduce many additional calculation cycles to the refresh process, which may impact performance.
+This option is not honored if the Axiom query is being run as part of a batch.
+The Control Sheet is not recalculated during Axiom query batch processing.